“As you grow older, you will discover that you have two hands, one for helping yourself, the other for helping others.” - Maya Angelou

 Deep breathing just like we did here together is the first little practice to master.
 This can be done anywhere, anytime and all we need is 60 seconds.
 Test your heart's beats per minute or BPM before and after to see a biological benefit.

 How to test your BPM: Place your index and middle finger of either hand directly below the corner of your jaw on your neck where the carotid artery runs.
 Feel for your pulse with a light gentle touch.
 Time a minute and count how many beats occur during that minute.
 That’s your BPM or beats per minute.

 While mastering this 60-second deep breathing exercise keep notice of your BPM.
 If you are anywhere near 60 BPM you are in a very healthy state.
 If you are a trained professional athlete you should be closer to 40 BPM.
-If you are near 90 -100 BPM or more while at rest you should schedule a doctor's visit asap!
+If you are near 90 -100 BPM or more while at rest you should schedule a doctor's visit today!

 Notice how an advanced level of fitness requires fewer beats from your heart per minute.
 Fewer beats to do the same job or a better job means that your heart is healthier and stronger and so are you.

 Your BPM will also lower even if you aren’t a highly trained athlete.
 You will see your numbers drop steadily over time if you stick with it, but again 40-60 BPM is optimal for wellbeing and longevity.
 It is best to test this over the course of a few days to get a more accurate set of data.
 Remember everything is in constant flux and changing every moment.

 For consistency, do this upon waking first thing for at least 7-10 days.
 This will give a better glimpse into your state of health.
 Although your BPM is just one piece to a very large puzzle of health, it is a quick way to get biofeedback about your state of being.
 Consider this as giving yourself a small “check-up” from home as you begin this new practice and measure your progress.